 - 1/2 tablespoon agave nectar

-- 2 hearty burger buns, toasted
+- 2 hearty burger buns (gluten-free if you prefer), toasted

 - Remove the stems of the portobellos.
 Then, use a spoon to scoop out the gills and discard.
 Add both portobellos to a large ziploc bag or container.